 Consequences of Misuse

 Violations of the above terms of agreement may result in suspension of computing privileges, disciplinary review, termination of employment, and/or legal action.
 UNC will refer serious violations to the appropriate department for disciplinary action.

 Faculty members who are going to use a Carolina CloudApps site as part of a class should inform students of and follow the online class statement that is required to be on all class syllabi.

 The Carolina CloudApps team worked with the ITS Information Security Office to add some additional web security controls in front of the Carolina CloudApps service.
-Detailes about the security controls are available at http://help.unc.edu/help/carolina-cloudapps-web-security-controls/.
+Details about the security controls are available in the Carolina CloudApps: Web Security Controls document.

-Learn more about security, privacy, and sensitive data at help.unc.edu.
+Learn more about security, privacy, and sensitive data at the Safe Computing at UNC site.